sammigachuhi/my_django/docs/11-django-admin-changes.md

     ~ Alter field survey_time on questionnaire
 ```

-Thereafter, run `python3 manage.py migrate australia` to tell Django to apply the modifications in our database schema, and only for those updates within the `australia` app.
+Thereafter, run `python3 manage.py migrate australia` to tell Django to apply the modifications in our database schema but restricted to those of the `australia` app only.

 ```
 Operations to perform: